 General.
 Our Board of Directors and our stockholders originally approved our 2002 Equity Incentive Plan, or the 2002 plan, which became effective in September 2002, and was further amended by our Board of Directors and stockholders, most recently in February 2011.
 The 2002 plan terminated and no further awards were granted upon the effective date of the 2012 plan.
-As of December 31, 2017, there were outstanding stock awards covering a total of 166,240 shares that were granted under our 2002 plan.

 Shares are no longer available for the grant of stock awards under our 2002 plan.
 However, if a stock award granted under the 2002 plan expires or otherwise terminates without being exercised in full, the shares of our common stock not acquired pursuant to the stock award again will become available for subsequent issuance under the 2013 plan.